Optimizing one-axis twists for variational Bayesian quantum metrology: Arbitrary-Axis Twist Ansatzes

-Finally, we compare the performance of the optimized arbitrary-axis twist estimators to that of the optimized parity symmetric estimators with low and medium depth decoding circuits.
+Finally, we compare the performance of the optimized arbitrary-axis twist estimators to that of the optimized parity symmetric estimators with low and medium depth decoding circuits introduced in~\cite{Kaubruegger_2019, Kaubruegger_2021, Marciniak_2022}.
 The results of this comparison are shown in Fig.~\ref{fig:ansatz_comp}.
 We find that $\textrm{AAT}^{1}_{1}$ achieves a smaller BMSE than $\textrm{PAR}^{2}_{2}$ despite using only half as many one-axis twists.
 We also observe that $\textrm{AAT}^{1}_{4}$ performs comparably to $\textrm{PAR}^{2}_{6}$ despite the former using only 5 one-axis twists and the latter using 8.
-Since one-axis twists are the entangling resource this could represent a major reduction in cost at the expense of only a modest increase in the number of variational parameters.
-We also have some evidence that the optimization of the arbitrary-axis twist ansatzes seems to be less likely to fail due to local minima compared to that of the parity symmetric ansatzes with a similar number of parameters, see App.~\ref{sec:compare} for details.
+We also have some evidence that the optimization of the arbitrary-axis twist ansatzes seems to be eased for numerical optimization.
+In particular, we find that arbitrary-axis twist ansatzes may be less likely to fail due to local minima compared to the parity symmetric ansatzes with a similar number of parameters.
+See App.~\ref{sec:compare} for more details about the comparison of the performance of these two families of ansatzes and App.~\ref{sec:time} for information about the total twisting times associated with the arbitrary-axis twist strategies.